deboralesteves/faq-chatbot/README.md

 # faq-chatbot

-FAQ Chatbot built with React and Fla
+FAQ Chatbot built with React and Flask.